python-semantic-release/upload-to-gh-release/README.md

 # Python Semantic Release - Upload to GitHub Release Action

+> **DEPRECATION NOTICE:** This action has been deprecated as it has been renamed to
+> `python-semantic-release/publish-action`.
+Please update your workflows to use the new
+> action.

 This GitHub Action runs `semantic-release publish` using [`python-semantic-release`](https://github.com/python-semantic-release/python-semantic-release).
 Full documentation is available in the